 Lorna Hainesworth, Ambassador and National Traveler

 How was the dividing line between these four states created?
 Why is the line between these four states so crooked?
 Where was the line supposed to be?
 What are the reasons for so many anomalies?
 Who is responsible for the dividing line?
 When did all this happen?
 Were there controversies or problems with the location of the line?
 If so, what resolutions were enacted?
 Given the technology we have today, why haven’t steps been taken to straighten the line?
 This session will present a talk on the dividing line between Virginia, North Carolina, Kentucky and Tennessee, which will describe all the relevant issues, sketch the historic figures who played a part in the surveys and the answer the above questions plus describe a little known survey conducted by Meriwether Lewis at the dividing line in November 1806 near present-day Cumberland Gap.

 America’s First School for the Deaf: Facts and Myths

 Kathleen L. Brockway, Deaf National Researcher, Author and Presenter

 America’s first school for the deaf was established near Petersburg, Virginia.
 We’ll discuss the fascinating stories of what happened to the deaf students from the school as well as some surprising links to prominent Americans.

 The Culper Spy Ring: A Key to American Victory

-Eliza Vegas, Senior at Loudoun County High School and History Lover!
+Eliza Vegas, High school senior and History Lover!

 When people think of the American Revolution, they tend to think of canons, muskets, and bayonets all used to slay the British enemy.
 However, how did America stay in the war before France came to their aid?
 They were ill-equipped, had a lack of soldiers, and a lack of proper training but there were covert operations in play as well.
 Spying was one of the keys to an American victory.
 There were many spy networks but one of the most renown was the Culper Spy Ring, which will be discussed in this presentation.